davidlampon/charts/README.md

 gulp serve:test
 ```

-To check the final exercise go to:
+To check the production version of the exercise go to:

 <a href="http://davidlampon.github.io/marfeel-charts/prod/index.html">http://davidlampon.github.io/marfeel-charts/prod/index.html</a>